| | |

 This particular Totem Pole is a bit different culturally.
 While most Totem Poles are specific to a particular family, this one represents a few of the tribes of the Kwakwaka’wakw.
 There is also a bit of a controversy over why it is considered the world's tallest.
 This is because it is actually comprised of a 10-foot pole attached to a 163-foot Totem.
 Regardless, it is still magnificent to see!

-You will find this Totem Pole located next to the ‘Namgis Traditional Big House.
+This Totem Pole is located next to the ‘Namgis Traditional Big House.

 Alert Bay, located on Cormorant Island, is North Vancouver Island's oldest municipality, and a place where you will a find world-renowned Cultural Centre.